KamitaniLab/BlurImageSharpening/README.md

 # Blur Image Sharpening

-This repository contains the data and demo code to reproduce the results in our manuscript: "[Sharpening of hierarchical visual feature representations of blurred images](https://www.biorxiv.org/content/early/2017/12/07/230078)".
+This repository contains the demo code to reproduce the results in our manuscript: "[Sharpening of hierarchical visual feature representations of blurred images](https://www.biorxiv.org/content/early/2017/12/07/230078)".
 We demonstrate in this papar the sharpening effect occuring in the visual cortex to enhance the representation of viewed blurred images.
 For more details, please refer to the manuscript.

 ## Data